CEA-Liten/CairnOpen/doc/user/glossary.rst

 	LHV
 		Lower Heating Value

-	phase of investment
+	Phase of investment
 		A time windows during the project for which the size of the component is optimized.
 A project can be composed of one phase of investment (one-shot optimisation), or several, see :ref:`investment_planif`.

+	Uranie
+	    CEA open source software framework dedicated to uncertainty quantification, to sensitivity analysis, calibration and or generation of surrogate-models, optimisations, etc. It can be found `here <https://uranie.cea.fr/index>`__.